Our Mission is to take GhostNets from the coastlines, save marine life and give life to the nets by turning them into circular products!

 It is our ambition to create a network of ocean-care organizations, fostering circular economy and scaling the impact that each member is able to achieve.

 All the collected ghost nets will be passed onto our partners, who turn the waste into amazing products like sunglasses, backpacks and diving fins.
 The technology is rapidly developing and people come up with newer and cooler possibilities to reuse ocean plastics every day.
 Our goal is to help the flow of information and connect all stakeholders who can benefit from our waste.
-The current network of plastic warriors:

 We will collaborate with NGOs like Sea Shepherd, Sciena, Lixo Vivo and United 4 the sea.